Contact the friendly Enrollment Services staff if you have questions about adding or dropping classes, or filing for pass/no pass.

 • When you meet with a counselor inquire about the general education requirements for a CSU and/or a UC and the lower division preparation required for your major.
 Visit assist.org.

 • Ask a counselor or the transfer center about Transfer Admission Guarantee (TAG) programs and their requirements.
 To complete a TAG you need to have completed a minimum of 30 transferable units the summer before you transfer and you will complete the additional 30 required the spring prior to transfer.
 You will be required to complete a minimum of 60 transferrable units to transfer.

 • *Ask a counselor about the CSU and IGETC transfer patterns.
 Make sure you understand which pattern you should be following and whether or not your major recommends that you complete either pattern.
 (Some high-unit majors recommend that you do not complete the transfer GE pattern but rather the major prep.)

-• Become familiar with the Career Development and Transfer Center and take advantage of our services.
+• Become familiar with the Transfer Center and take advantage of our services.
 Check the website for events which include workshops, college representative appointments, campus trips, etc.

 • Make sure you understand what a transferable G.P.A. is and understand which courses transfer to a CSU vs. a UC.

 • *Review the MJC catalog and make sure you understand academic regulations, prerequisites and transfer requirements.